snakeying/flux-api-worker/README.md

 ## Introduction 🌟💡

 Flux-API-Worker is an AI image generation service deployed on Cloudflare Workers.
-It utilizes the Flux model provided by Cloudflare to generate images and offers an efficient API interface for handling requests.
-This service can be easily integrated into various applications, providing users with powerful AI image generation capabilities. ✨🖼️🚀
+It utilizes Cloudflare's Flux model to generate images and provides an efficient API interface for handling requests.
+This service can be easily integrated into various applications, offering users powerful AI image generation capabilities. ✨🖼️🚀

 ## Features 🚀🌈

-- 🎨 Support for custom prompt-based image generation
+- 🎨 Support for custom prompts to generate images
 - 🌐 Optional prompt translation feature
 - 📐 Support for multiple preset image sizes and aspect ratios
 - 💾 Use of Cloudflare KV to store generated images